Mayankk-29/Mayankk-29/README.md

 - 👋 Hi, I’m @Mayankk-29
-- 👀 I’m interested in android
-- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on developing
+- Angular, Node & Flutter developer with database knoweledge
-- 📫 How to reach me demon.bot1@gmail.com
+- 📫 How to reach me mayank.kannojia29@gmail.com

 <!---
 Mayankk-29/Mayankk-29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.